MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/CQD-upload-tenant-building-data.md

 # Upload tenant and building data in Call Quality Dashboard (CQD)

-The CQD Summary Reports dashboard includes a **Tenant Data Upload** page, accessed by selecting the **Tenant Data Upload** link tag in the upper-right corner (look for the gear icon).
-This page is used for admins to upload their own building and endpoint information, such as mapping of IP address and geographical information, mapping each wireless access point and its MAC address, and so on.
+The CQD Summary Reports dashboard includes a **Tenant Data Upload** page, accessed by selecting  **Tenant Data Upload** from the CQD **Settings* menu (a gear icon at the top of CQD).
+From here, admins can upload their org's building and endpoint information, such as mapping of IP addresses and geographical information, mapping each wireless access point and its MAC address, etc.

 1. Open CQD (from the Teams admin center, or at [https://cqd.teams.microsoft.com](https://cqd.teams.microsoft.com)), then select the gear icon in the upper-right corner, and choose **Tenant Data Upload** from the **Summary Reports** page.